Fatigue and Insomnia

 - Avoiding spicy foods, caffeine, alcohol and nicotine in the late afternoon and evening

-- Having a dark, quiet place to sleep
+- Having a dark, quiet and cool place to sleep

 - Cognitive behavioral therapy (a special type of mental health counseling that may combine techniques such as relaxation exercises) plus hypnosis